cs3org/OCM-API/IETF-OCM-MLS.md

     }
   },
   "encryption": {
+    "resourceId": "3a02538b-aa54-42f2-8853-a38996e211b1"
     "scheme": "ocm-mls-1",
     "cipher": "AES-256-GCM",
-    "resourceId": "3a02538b-aa54-42f2-8853-a38996e211b1"
   }
 }
 ~~~

-The `encryption` field is OPTIONAL.
-If absent, the resource is
+The `encryption` field is OPTIONAL as per [OCM] Share Creation
+Notification specification.
+If absent, the resource is unencrypted.
-unencrypted and the share follows the standard OCM flow without
-modification.
-If present, it carries all encryption-related parameters:
+If present, it MUST carry the encryption-related parameters according
-`scheme` identifies the encryption scheme, for which this document
+to the [OCM] specification, where:
-defines `"ocm-mls-1"`; `resourceId` is the stable resource identifier
+- `resourceId` is the stable resource identifier described in
-described in {{resource-id}}; and `cipher` (REQUIRED when `encryption`
+{{resource-id}}
+- `scheme` is to be set to `"ocm-mls-1"`
-is present) names the content AEAD that the resource is encrypted with
+- `cipher` names the content AEAD that the resource is encrypted with
 ({{file-key-wrapping}}), one of the AEAD algorithms defined for HPKE
 ([RFC9180] Section 7.3): `"AES-128-GCM"`, `"AES-256-GCM"`, or
 `"CHACHA20-POLY1305"`.
 The field signals that the FK is distributed via